 “It was almost like an analyst brief that an investment bank would do,” he says.
 “Marketing would shave down a larger report into a sharp, concise message that we could add to our scripts, then sales would give feedback to marketing throughout the day on how that message was received and what additional conversations and questions arose from it.”

-One of the biggest grievances marketing has with sales is that they don’t use the content that’s created for them.
-Sometimes this is a sales issue, but a lot of the time marketing is creating content in an echo chamber that doesn’t actually resonate with prospects.
+One of marketing’s biggest grievances with sales is that they don’t use the content created for them.
+Sometimes this is a sales issue.
+However, a lot of the time marketing is creating content in an echo chamber that doesn’t actually resonate with prospects.

-Sales might tell you the top-level issues and topics appearing in their conversations, but really it’s the finer details that help build a full picture of who you’re creating content for.
+Sales might tell you the top-level issues and topics appearing in their conversations.
+However, it’s the finer details that help build a full picture of who you’re creating content for.
 SalesHub reports that 95% of buyers make a purchase from a company that gave them content at every stage of the buyer’s journey.
-Being present for external sales conversations allows you to hear micro-details that inform content ideas to patch up any holes in your funnel.
+Therefore, being present for external sales conversations allows you to hear micro-details that inform content ideas to patch up any holes in your funnel.

 Hearing firsthand how sales positions your product in the market and how prospects describe their pains and your solution in their own words is essential to sync up external communications across the business.